 Danny “Little Red” Lopez had won the WBC version of the featherweight crown in 1976 and no one begrudged him the title.
-This was because Lopez, contrary to the stereotype of the merciless, one-punch KO artist, was as nice a guy as you could ever meet in boxing.
+This was because Lopez, contrary to the stereotype of the merciless, one-punch knockout artist, was as nice a guy as you could ever meet in boxing.
 Respectful and unassuming, “Little Red” quietly went about his business which involved dishing out some shattering right hands to his opponents, though often not before getting a bit roughed up himself.

 But it didn’t work out that way.
-Little did anyone know, but the 21-year-old Salvador Sanchez was not just another contender.
-A gifted counter-puncher, Sanchez had patience and maturity beyond his years, along with quick hands and a rock-solid chin.
-As early as the second round, it looked like this might be a long, painful afternoon for “Little Red” as the challenger connected far too frequently with damaging power shots, especially the counter right.
-Lopez’s fans waited for his trademark comeback, but it never happened.
-By round four his left eye was swelling shut and by round six a bad cut had opened over the right eye.
+No one north of the border could know it at the time, but the 21-year-old Salvador Sanchez was much more than just another contender.
+A gifted counter-puncher, Sanchez had patience and maturity beyond his years, along with quick hands, exceptional stamina, and a rock-solid chin.
+As early as the second round, it looked like it was going to be a long and painful afternoon for Lopez as the challenger connected far too frequently with damaging power shots, especially the counter right.
+The loyal fans of “Little Red” waited patiently for his trademark comeback, but by round four Danny’s left eye was swelling shut and by the sixth a bad cut had opened over the right.